AusDTO/dta-website/_posts/2018-01-19-colour-and-contrast.md

 If you want to know more about accessible design, have a look at our blog about [going beyond the guidelines](/blog/Accessibility-going-beyond-the-guidelines/).

-If you have any questions about the cities dashboard, leave a message below or contact [dashboard@digital.gov.au](mailto:dashboard@digital.gov.au).
+If you have any questions about the smart cities dashboard, leave a message below or contact [dashboard@digital.gov.au](mailto:dashboard@digital.gov.au).